labsyspharm/minerva-cloud/README.md

 serverless deploy --configfile ../../../minerva-configs/test/config.yml
 ```

-9. Deploy the author serverless infrastructure
+9. Deploy the author serverless infrastructure (OPTIONAL)
+* This is only for integrating Minerva Author with Minerva Cloud
 ```bash
 cd serverless/author
 serverless deploy --configfile ../../../minerva-configs/test/config.yml
 ```

-10. Run AWS lambda `initdb` method to initialise the database
+10. Run AWS lambda `initdb` function to initialise the database
+* Find the function name (e.g. minerva-test-dev-initDb) from AWS Lambda console
+* Open the function and click "Test"

 11. Create some users using the AWS Cognito console
+* The new users are automatically created in Minerva database by a Cognito trigger.